 What to do About Perfectionism

-The first step in changing from perfectionistic attitudes to healthy striving is to realize that perfectionism is undesirable.
+The first step in changing from perfectionistic attitudes to healthy striving is to realise that perfectionism is undesirable.
 Perfection is an illusion that is unattainable.
-The next step is to challenge the self-defeating thoughts and behaviors that fuel perfectionism.
+The next step is to challenge the self-defeating thoughts and behaviours that fuel perfectionism.
 Some of the following strategies may help:

 Set realistic and reachable goals based on your own wants and needs and what you have accomplished in the past.
 This will enable you to achieve and also will lead to a greater sense of self-esteem.

 Set subsequent goals in a sequential manner.
 As you reach a goal, set your next goal one level beyond your present level of accomplishment.

 Experiment with your standards for success.
 Choose any activity and instead of aiming for 100 percent, try for 90 percent, 80 percent, or even 60 percent success.
 This will help you to realise that the world does not end when you are not perfect.

 Focus on the process of doing an activity not just on the end result.
 Evaluate your success not only in terms of what you accomplished but also in terms of how much you enjoyed the task.
 Recognise that there can be value in the process of pursuing a goal.

 Use feelings of anxiety and depression as opportunities to ask yourself, “Have I set up impossible expectations for myself in this situation?”

 Confront the fears that may be behind your perfectionism by asking yourself, “What am I afraid of?
 What is the worst thing that could happen?”